ScottyLabs/dining-api/README.md

 bun install
 ```

-To start a local instance of the database used by the dining api, run `docker-compose up --build -d postgres`

-Then, you can run the server with `bun dev` (or `bun run dev`) and it should work!
+Start your local database with `db:start` and then start the server with `bun dev` (or `bun run dev`) and it should work, assuming you have the correct env variables.
+(To see the contents of the database, I recommend using DBeaver.
+You can also run `bun db:studio` to start up drizzle studio)

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.

-## Testing the production build of the backend

-Build and run db + api: `docker-compose up --build`
+## Database schema changes (important!)

+When you make changes to the database schema, be sure to run `bun db:push` to keep your local db in sync.

+Before merging your PR, be sure to run `bun db:generate` to generate a migration file, which will then be automatically applied to the staging and production databases when deployed.

+To test if the migration files work, you can run `bun run-prod`, which will spin up a production version of the server and a postgres database mounted on a new volume.
+The server is created using the same Dockerfile used in our Railway deployments, so if it works locally, it (probably) works in production as well.

+## Extra docker commands

 Run bash inside it (for debugging): `docker run --rm -it --entrypoint bash  dining-api-server`
 Close dockerfile + delete volumes: `docker-compose down --volumes`